Unlawful Workplace Retaliation FAQs

 - What Laws Relate to Retaliation at Work?

 - What Should I Do If I am Being Retaliated Against at Work?

 Unlawful workplace retaliation occurs when an employer adversely treats an employee because the employee engaged in a protected activity.
 The protected activity is usually an oral or written complaint that speaks out against what the employee believes is unlawful actions by the employer or its employees.
 The alleged misconduct may include unpaid overtime, workplace discrimination or harassment, or wrongful denial of medical leave benefits.
 Unlawful retaliation is the most common type of employment law claim.

 Curt Masker is a workplace retaliation lawyer in Nashville, TN who aggressively litigates employment law claims in court and before the EEOC.
-Contact The Masker Firm at 866-931-0146 or online for your Free Attorney Consultation.
+Contact The Masker Firm at 866-931-0146 or online for your Free Online Case Review.

 To constitute actionable retaliation in the legal sense, an employee must have (1) engaged in protected activity (reporting a potential violation of federal or state law); (2) suffered an adverse employment action; and (3) evidence showing that #1 is connected to #2.

 A retaliation claim is generally not legally viable if the adverse employment action is the result of personality conflicts, bad management, or poor decision making.
 These are unfair but generally legal reasons to terminate an at-will employee.

 Unlawful workplace retaliation includes an employee being terminated because he or she:

 - Filed a complaint regarding discrimination or harassment

 - Opposed wage and hour violations including unpaid overtime